Customs Self-Assessment Program

 Participating importers can significantly reduce the cost of doing business with the CBSA.

-Importers can use their own business systems and processes, which must meet the CBSA's requirements, to forward trade data and to report and remit payment of taxes and duties once a month to their own financial institutions.
-This self-assessment option represents significant cost savings because importers no longer have to remit payment at the time of each shipment.
+Importers can use their own business systems and processes, which must meet the CBSA's requirements, to forward trade data, as well as to report and pay duty and taxes through the CARM portal.
+This self-assessment option represents significant cost savings because importers no longer have to send payment at the time of each shipment.

 Benefits

-The CSA program provides many benefits for importers:
+The CSA program provides many benefits to participating importers:

 Eligibility